 Mint Julep Recipe for Kentucky Derby Party

-For the past 2 Kentucky Derby parties, we have served our main meal after the Derby.
-When our guests arrive, they are treated to a mint julep.
+For the past 3 Kentucky Derby parties, we have served our main meal after the Derby.
+When our guests arrive, they are treated to a Mint Julep.

 I do have to polish them a couple of times a year.
 My absolute favorite way to polish them is using these silver wipes.
-So easy and fast and no messy paste or cream.
+This product makes polishing so easy and fast and no messy paste or cream.

 Mint Simple Syrup

 One essential ingredient in the Mint Julep recipe is mint simple syrup.
-I make a pint of mint simple syrup a few days ahead for the party.
+I (or Sweet Shark) make a pint of mint simple syrup a few days ahead for the party.
 It will keep in the refrigerator for weeks and weeks.

 Mint Simple Syrup